 While many insurance companies tout a full good driver discount, some split the discount into two separate discounts:

 - Accident-free discount: Available to drivers who don't have an at-fault accident for a specified period, usually three to five years, the accident-free discount starts at around 5 percent, but can increase over time if you continue with the same auto insurance provider and are free of accidents.
 Typically the discount applies to the bodily injury liability, property damage liability, collision and medical payments portions of your policy.

 - Claims-free discount: Available to drivers who have not filed certain types of claims within a specified period, usually five years, this discount can cut your insurance premium by as much as 20 percent.
 The availability, qualifications and amount of the claims-free discount varies by insurer and even by state.
 Discount may apply to liability coverages, collision, comprehensive and medical payments.

 There will still be a look-back period of either three or five years (dependent upon the insurer’s eligibility rules) and the discount for each can vary.
 Accident-free discounts tend to range from 5 percent to 25 percent and claims-free from 10 to 20 percent.

 How much is the discount?

 How much the discount will be varies again by insurance company, unless your state dictates a certain amount.
 In general, the discount is between 10 to 25 percent, but it can be higher.
-Allstate touts that its safe driver discount can save drivers up to 45 percent on car insurance.

 Car insurance companies can also differ on what portions of a car insurance policy is discounted by a good driver discount.
 However, in general, it will apply to the following coverage premiums: